-Analysis supports use of risk equations to guide statin therapyMarch 29th, 2014 in Cardiology /
+Analysis supports use of risk equations to guide statin therapyMarch 29, 2014 in Medicine & Health / Cardiology

 In an analysis of almost 11,000 patients, an assessment of equations that help guide whether a patient should begin taking a statin (cholesterol lowering medication) found that observed and predicted 5-year atherosclerotic cardiovascular disease risks were similar, suggesting that these equations are helpful for clinical decision making, according to a JAMA study released online to coincide with presentation at the 2014 American College of Cardiology Scientific Sessions.